Zalmander/Zalmander/README.md

-- 👋 Hi, I’m @Zalmander
+- 👋 Hi, I’m @Zalmander (Cody)
-- 👀 I’m interested in learning Python
+- 👀 I’m currently a water resources geologist looking to switch into InfoSec
-- 🌱 I’m currently learning "Automate the Boring Stuff with Python" and how to type faster, lol
+- ✨ I'm looking to showcase some code here that I have made
+- 🌱 I am looking forward to growing in experience and experiences

 <!---
 Zalmander/Zalmander is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.